yousty/event_store_subscriptions/README.md

 end
 ```

-Now, when you want to gracefully shut down your process - just send `TERM` signal:
+Now just send the `TERM` signal if you want to gracefully shut down your process:

 ```bash
 kill -TERM <pid of your process>